barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

 I am free to select any modeling algorithm to make the forecasts, but I need to justify the final model that I select to make predictions.

 In the exploration, I explored four supervised machine learning algorithms: linear regression, linear regression with VIF applied, support vector machines, and gradient boost regression.
-Support vector machines and gradient boost gave similarly precise models.
-Ultimately, I recommend the gradient booster regression model over the support vector machines as it is not as demanding of computational resources.
+Support vector machines provided the most accurate model, but the gradient boost regression model also provided another precise model.
+Ultimately, I recommend the SVM model over the gradient boost model provided that the use of computational resources is not an issue.

+As part of the modeling process, I explored multicollinearity in the model since the linear regression model yielded an R-squared of 1.
+Ultimately, I removed several variables that exhbited high correlation as identified initially using a correlation matrix and then applying VIF.

  ## Glossary of terms used

 - DateTime: Date and time of the record